- Rules of debate at meetings

 - iv. shall, subject to standing orders 5(b) and (c) above, appoint and determine the terms of office of members of such a committee;

-- v. may, subject to standing orders 5(b) and (c), appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee confirm to the Proper Officer 3 days before the meeting that they are unable to attend;
+- v. may, subject to standing orders 5(b) and (c) above, appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee that they are unable to attend ,who has confirmed their inability to attend, to the Proper Officer 3 clear working days before the meeting;

-- vi. shall, after it has appointed the members of a standing committee, appoint the chairman of the standing committee;
+- vi. shall, after it has appointed the members of a standing committee, appoint the Chairperson of the standing committee;

-- vii. shall permit a committee other than a standing committee, to appoint its own chairman at the first meeting of the committee;
+- vii. shall permit a committee other than a standing committee, to appoint its own Chairperson at the first meeting of the committee;

-- viii. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which, in both cases, shall be no less than three;
+- viii. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which shall be no less than three;

 - ix. shall determine if the public may participate at a meeting of a committee;